Share This

 Application for membership

-Applicants have to fill in and sign the template application letter and the French version of the By-laws; each page should be initialled, with a company stamp and signature on the first and last pages of both documents.
+Applicants have to fill in and sign the template application letter and the French version of the EPC By-laws; each page should be initialled, with a company stamp and signature on the first and last pages of both documents.
 The original signed versions must be sent to:

 European Payments Council - Conseil Européen des Paiements AISBL